l1jer/woocommerce-stock-sync-pronto-api/README.md

 ## Description

 WooCommerce Stock Sync with Pronto Avenue API helps you keep your WooCommerce store's product stock levels in sync with an external API effortlessly.
-Here’s what it does:
+Here's what it does:

 * Fetches all product data from the external API and updates WooCommerce stock levels.
 * Handles large product catalogs and respects API rate limits with batch processing.
+* Dynamically calculates and schedules batches based on your total product count.
+* Allows configuration of sync start time in the Australia/Sydney timezone.
-* Updates stock levels daily at 2 AM.
+* Updates stock levels at user-configurable times.
 * Logs detailed debug information for troubleshooting.
+* Identifies obsolete stock items.

 ## Installation